thororen1234/Vencord/README.md

-# Tobleronecord
+# Tobleronecord (I NAMED IT THIS BECAUSE I LIKE TOBLERONE, IT'S NOT DEEP)

-A vencord fork focused on quality of life features and more plugins (AND A SICK ASS NAME)
+A vencord fork focused on quality of life features and more plugins

 ## Features